- The complexities of football make it a challenging feat for artificial intelligence and autonomous technologies.

 “RoboCup is a very special, uniquely inspiring event,” said Peter Stone, the former RoboCup president and the executive director of Sony AI America, an AI development and research company.
 “It merges long-term, ambitious thinking about how AI and robotics will change the world with practical, immediate considerations regarding how to design, build and program prototype, custom-built robots to sense, decide and act.”

 How is the World Economic Forum ensuring the ethical development of artificial intelligence?

 The World Economic Forum's Centre for the Fourth Industrial Revolution brings together global stakeholders to accelerate the adoption of transparent and inclusive AI, so the technology can be deployed in a safe, ethical and responsible way.

-- The Forum is bringing together over 100 companies, governments, civil society organizations and academic institutions in the Global AI Action Alliance to accelerate the adoption of responsible AI in the global public interest.
+- The Forum is bringing together over 100 companies, governments, civil society organizations and academic institutions in the AI Governance Alliance to advance responsible AI development and adoption.